-COMMUNICATION
+COMMUNICATION - INTERNAL

 As our club continues to grow it is important to maintain open communication between the club, coaches, team managers, players, parents and umpires.

 Our main source of communication is via email, Facebook and SMS.
 Please ensure all parents/players are aware of the SMAA Facebook page regularly check emails.